Categories

 Is food becoming scarce?

-In April 2008, the government of Tahiti, one of the poorest countries in Central America, was forced to resign after a large demonstration by the population that almost turned into a popular uprising.
-The reason for these protests were the sharp rise in food prices.
-One reporter went on to say that these price increases for basic foodstuffs, which have now also caused unrest in other poor countries and will continue to worry, came as a surprise.
+In April 2008, the government of Haiti, one of the poorest countries in Central America and the Caribbean, was forced to resign as a result of a large demonstration by the population that almost turned into a popular uprising.
+The reason for these protests was a sharp rise in food prices.
+One reporter went so far as to say that these price increases for basic foodstuffs, which have caused and will continue to cause unrest in other poor countries, came as a surprise.

 “At the beginning of the 1990s, we have to take decisive action to halt population growth, fight poverty and protect the environment.
 Otherwise we will only leave a poisoned legacy to our children. "